In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 SaluSpa Warms Water Fast

 The inflatable Intex PureSpa also warms up at a rate of 2 to 3 degrees Fahrenheit per hour.
-That’s a degree faster than most of its competitors.
+That’s a degree faster than most other inflatable hot tubs.

-As such, it only takes less than a day for the Intex "PureSpa" to reach its maximum temperature which is great especially when the weather is cold and you want to take a hot bath.
+As such, it only takes less than a day for the Intex PureSpa inflatable hot tub to reach its maximum temperature which is great especially when the weather is cold and you want to take a hot bath.

 However, the manufacturer doesn’t recommend it for outdoor use during the winter months.